Two words: Heat Wave. I don’t know if you’ve been dealing with the hot weather in your city, but it seems like these crazy temps are taking over!

 - Pour the dressing over the salad just before serving and toss to combine.
 Taste and add salt if necessary.

-There’s also my Thai Cucumber salad which is lightly coated in dressing that packs a punch.
 And while the recipe doesn’t call for it, I like to add peanuts for an added crunch!

 Which ones?
 I always go for Whitley’s Thai Sweet Chili peanuts.